 3. It takes two to tango

-Romances center around the actions of two main characters, such as a man and a woman.
+Romances center around the actions of two main characters, such as a man and a woman (or more or different genders depending on your pairing type).
 Both of these characters should get close to equal screen time.
 You don’t have to use both points of view, although this is a common romance style.
 But, if you’re reading the story from one p.o.v., he/she should be spending just as much time with, thinking about, lusting over or tripping over the other person as they are thinking about themselves, their problems, their tasks, situations, etc.

 Question to ask yourself: Does my book feature two main characters that have been given equal weight in the story, alongside the romance?